University Centre

 Billy Cooper

-Billy Cooper Studying HND Animal Management at Hopwood Hall College and University Centre Studied: Animal Management
+Billy Cooper Studying HND Animal Management at Hopwood Hall College Studied: Animal Management

 Billy made the most of every opportunity on his course – even becoming the chair of the Conservation Society Initiative (CSI).
 He’s now progressed to our University Centre to gain the most cutting edge skills in Animal Management.